-Born in Singapore, and raised in three different cities, Jasmine is a freelance editor currently living in Toronto.
-She is an MA in English, Diaspora and Transnational Studies.
-Jasmine writes poetry to decolonize in thought and in speech.
+Born in Singapore, and raised in three different cities, Jasmine is a freelancer currently living in Toronto, working in decolonization.
+She is an MA in English, Diaspora and Transnational Studies, and published her first chapbook, boke, through wordsonpages press.

 You can find her writing at jaziimun.com.